 2. A strong resume

 Asking for a pet-related resume — or even a non-pet related resume — is good practice and can definitely help you get a better picture of who your pet sitter is.
 Call previous employers listed on the resume to confirm employment, get recommendations from people they’ve worked with and sweep social media to check out their digital presence.

-A pet sitter with experience will definitely offer more peace of mind in the long-run.
-A good pet sitter should “be knowledgeable about pet care and have experience,” says Alexis Hamm, the owner and founder of Pawlosophy, a Chicago-based dog walking and pet sitting business that was established in 2010.
+A pet sitter with experience will definitely offer more peace of mind in the long run.
+A good pet sitter should “be knowledgeable about pet care and have experience,” says Hamm.
 She also recommends they “have some general knowledge about [animal] behavior.”

 3. Open communication

-Like any relationship, an open stream of communication is key.
+Like any relationship, an open line of communication is key.
 Are they easy to reach?
 That’s communication 101.
-You should also make sure you feel comfortable talking with your pet sitter or pet sitting company about any issues related to the job.
+And you should also make sure you feel comfortable talking with your pet sitter or pet-sitting company about any issues related to the job.

 “You should feel comfortable going to the manager of the company [or the individual] and expressing your concerns, whether they’re small or large,” Hamm says.
 “I always tell my clients, ‘If there’s ever a moment that gives you pause, ask the question.’
 Because no service provider should be put off by you asking a question that has to do with the well-being of your pet or services you’re paying to receive.”

 A pet sitter who is overloaded with pet care gigs isn’t going to be able to give 100% to your dog, so find out what the sitter’s workload is like.